Whether you’ve been teaching two years or 20, take these steps to make sure you still love the classroom.Oct 01, 2020

 Being a great teacher comes with a heavy price.
-High expectations, long hours and low public morale can stretch anyone to their breaking point.
+High expectations, long hours, and low public morale can stretch anyone to their breaking point.
 Educator burnout — with scary markers like disillusionment, anxiety, increased personal conflicts and insomnia, to name a few — is a real threat, and striking a balance between rocking at teaching without rolling over your sanity is no easy task.
-We’re here to help.
 Tackle teacher burnout with these powerful tactics.

 1. Take care of their teacher.